yegor256/takes/README.md

 ## Exception Handling

 By default, `TkFork` lets all exceptions bubble up.
-If one of your take crashes, a user will see a default error page.
+If one of your Takes crashes, a user will see a default error page.
 Here is how you can configure this behavior: